Coccinella septempunctata

-Coccinella septempunctata, the common ladybug, the seven-spot ladybird (or, in North America, seven-spotted ladybug or "C-7"), is a carnivorous beetle native to Europe, most of Asia, and North Africa.
+Coccinella septempunctata, commonly known as the seven-spot ladybird (Note: Claire Beverley states that "seven-spot ladybird" is the "preferred common name".) (in North America, seven-spotted ladybug, seven-spotted lady beetle), often abbreviated C-7, is a carnivorous beetle native to Europe, most of Asia, and North Africa.
 It inhabits many regions with a temperate climate.
 The beetle has been introduced to several other areas, including North America as a biological pest control agent to combat aphid infestations.
-The seven-spot ladybird is one of roughly 5,000 species of ladybird worldwide.
-Bauer states that because of C. septempunctatas ability to adapt to many different habitats, it is "one of the most successful aphidophagous insects".
+It is one of approximately 5,000 species of ladybird worldwide.
+Tatia Bauer states that C. septempunctatas ability to adapt to many different habitats makes it "one of the most successful aphidophagous insects".

-C. septempunctata was described and named in 1758 by Swedish biologist, Carl Linnaeus.
-The genus, coccinella comes from the Latin coccineus, which refers to the colour "scarlet".
-The species, septempunctata derives its common and binomial nomenclature from the Latin septem, meaning "seven", and punctus, meaning "spot".
+C. septempunctata was first described and named in 1758 by the Swedish biologist Carl Linnaeus.
+Coccinella, the name of the genus, comes from the Latin coccineus for the colour "scarlet".
+The common name is reflected in the Latin name for the species, septem meaning "seven" and punctata meaning "spotted".

-C. septempunctatas elytra are red in colour, with three black spots on each wing.
+C. septempunctatas elytra is red in colour, with three black spots on each wing.
 A further spot appears where the two wings join, giving a total of seven black spots.
-The C. septempunctatas principal diet is aphids, which are essential for development and reproduction.
-When aphid populations are scarce, the seven-spot ladybirds will feed on alternate food sources, for example, pollen, nectar, thrips and whitefly.
-C. septempunctata predators include birds, small mammals, spiders and other Coccinellidae.
+Their principal diet is aphids, on which they also depend for development and reproduction.
+When aphids are scarce, seven-spot ladybirds will survive on alternative food sources such as pollen, nectar, thrips and whitefly, but they cannot reproduce during that time.
+Predators of C. septempunctata include birds, small mammals, spiders, and other Coccinellidae.

 Description

-The shape of an adult Coccinella septempunctata is oval and convex.
+The adult Coccinella septempunctata has an oval, convex shape.
 It has a body length of 6.5–7.8 mm and a width of about 4 mm, with orange-red elytra (forewings) and seven black spots on the elytra.
-One black spot is next to the beetle's scutellum where the two elytra join, and two white patches feature just above this black spot.
-The remaining six black spots are distributed across the elytra, three on each wing.
-The size and position of the six spots on the elytra may vary from ladybird to ladybird.
+There is one black spot next to the beetle's scutellum where the two elytra meet.
+There are also two white patches on the elytra just ahead of this black spot.
+The remaining six black spots are distributed across the elytra, three on each.
+The size and position of these six spots on the elytra may vary between individuals.
 Spot fusions and melanic forms are rare.
-In addition, C. septempunctata has two white spots on the front of the pronotum on each side of the inner edge of its eyes.
-The underside of the beetle's abdomen, the pronotum, and its legs are black.
-Male seven-spot ladybirds have some hair on their last abdominal segment.
+Additionally, C. septempunctata has two white spots on the front of the pronotum on each side of the inner edge of its eyes.
+The underside of the beetle's abdomen, the pronotum, and the legs are black.

-C. septempunctata eggs are 1 mm long, orange or yellow in colour, and spindle shaped.
+Sexual dimorphism exists in C. septempunctata, although the differences are subtle and microscopic.
+The shape of the seventh abdominal segment (sternite) is different in males and females.
+Males have four types of setae on their front legs that are used for traction, whereas females only have three.
+Females have a greater mass and are slightly broader than males.
+Males have an average of 18 chemosensory (sensory receptor) basiconic sensilla on their labial palps, while females have only 16.
+Examining the appearance of the seventh sternite has been found to be a reliable method of determining the sex of C. septempunctata specimens.